c7f-m0d3/sandbox_compat/README.md

 };
 ```

-Relevant selectors values are:
+Selector values relavant for our application are:
-* 0x0F for new descriptor (requested_privilege_level=3, table=1, entry_number=1)
+* 0x0F for the registered descriptor (requested_privilege_level=3, table=1, entry_number=1)
 * 0x33 for standard descriptor GDT_ENTRY_DEFAULT_USER_CS

 By loading these descriptors, the application can switch between 32-bit and 64-bit mode.

 A hidden detail in the sandbox source code is implicit initialization of `user_desc.lm` field that actually controls if the code should execute as 64-bit or 32-bit.
-Fortunately the field is initialized as 0 with `memset`.
+Fortunately the field is initialized as zero with `memset`.

-Next, the subroutine prepares page with the following trampoline code at the end of 32-bit address space 0xFFFFF000 with permissions PROT_READ | PROT_EXEC:
+Next, the subroutine prepares page with the following trampoline code at the end of 32-bit address space, setting permissions PROT_READ | PROT_EXEC:
 ```
 BITS 32